mdbergmann/lfe-ls/README.md

 ### Project support

-In order to allow lfe-ls to work with a workspace folder it is adviceable to create a git repository in the folder your are operating.
+In order to allow lfe-ls to work with a workspace folder it is a must to create a **git repository** in the folder your are operating.
 That will Emacs to recognize the folder as a project.

 ![](docs/start-eglot.gif)